Inner work is the very core and foundation of the spiritual path.

 What is Inner Work?

-When we do inner work, we are shining the light of awareness onto our inner landscape which is composed of the various layers of our mind: the conscious, subconscious, and unconscious realms.
+When we do inner work, we are shining the light of awareness onto our inner landscape, which is composed of the various layers of our mind: the conscious, subconscious, and unconscious realms.

-Your inner self consists of your hidden feelings, memories, thoughts, beliefs, prejudices, wounds, shadows, and other mental/emotional conditions that influence your ability to transform and feel Whole at a core level.
-By doing inner work, you’ll be able to move past fears, limitations, addictions, depressions, loneliness, and the feelings of unwholeness that tend to plague human beings.
+Your inner self consists of your hidden feelings, memories, thoughts, beliefs, prejudices, wounds, shadows, and other mental and emotional conditions that influence your ability to transform and feel Whole at a core level.

 25 Signs You Need to Practice Inner Work